 Here are some of the most common types of attacks facing businesses across the United Kingdom during Covid-19.

-Hackers often use phishing emails to spread malware and solicit user credentials and passwords.
+Hackers often use phishing mails to spread malware and solicit user credentials and passwords.
 Coronavirus-themed phishing emails and email scams have increased dramatically since the beginning of the pandemic.
 If an employee clicks on a phishing email, they may end up downloading malware on your network.

 Malware refers to programs intended to install and run on your computer without your knowledge.
 The threat of malware has increased tremendously during Covid-19.
 Cybercriminals are using coronavirus-themed phishing emails to spread malware most of the time.
 Malware can lead to data breaches and other serious damage.

 Ransomware is a type of malware that encrypts data and prevents users from accessing their systems until payment is made.
 Incidences of attackers using coronavirus-themed tactics to spread ransomware are just as common.
 Attackers are increasingly deploying ransomware against small businesses in the UK.

 Improving Protection Against Cyber Threats